askeksa/Rose/README.txt

 - <tint>:<color>
   Set the given tint (integer) to the given color (three-digit hex value).

-A procedure has the syntax:
+The rest of the program is a sequence of procedures.
+A procedure has the
+syntax:

 - proc <name> <param>* <statement>*